top of page

 “This paper reports on key considerations for analog multiplexers (AMUX) implementation in next generation >200 GBd coherent optical TRx.
 The impact of Nyquist Pulse Shaping and clock jitter on the AMUX SNDR is studied up to 280 GBd.”

-PUBLICATION (Journal article)
+PUBLICATION (Journal Article)

 —by Marina Deng, Chhandak Mukherjee, Lucas R´eveil, Akshay M. Arabhavi, Sara Hamzeloui, Colombo R. Bolognesi, Magali De Matos, and Cristell Maneux.